b-ox/schema4i.org/README.md

         }]
     }

-If the attribute defines a key / value list as data type (@vocab) that it's strongly recommended to add an example showing a translation of the key to its human-readable value.
+If the attribute defines a key / value list as data type (`@vocab`) that it's strongly recommended to add an example showing a translation of the key to its human-readable value.

 ### Modelling enumerations

 If you want to define a list of keys and value for use in attributes you basically follow the same rules above.
 But the name and `type` of the enumeration must start with `Enum` and have to end with `Code`.
 This is a name convention to put even more semantics to the data record and is e.g. used to differ things.

-In the `@context` you do not have to define the name of the type and there is not prefix `schema` to declare.
+In the `@context` you do not have to define the name of the type and there is not prefix `schema` or `oo` to declare.
 Just start listing the value and the keys describing the meaning.
 It's important that the key contains only numbers or text without spaces or special characters.
-You must use the prefix `box` as prefix followed by the name of the enumeration type followed by a hashtag (#) followed by the actual key.
+You must use the prefix `s4i` as prefix followed by the name of the enumeration type followed by a hashtag (#) followed by the actual key.
 The meaning / description of that key you have to describe as text value.
 As special characters you are allowed to use only the dash `-`.

 #### Example enumeration source file